nadyavoynich/Instacart/README.md

 up the database from scratch.
 - `load_csv_to_db.py`: A utility script that uploads the dataset from the `data/` folder to the SQL database.
 Useful for initial data loading.
+- `Instacart_eda.sql`: SQL script that contains quiries for exploratory data analysis (answers the same questions as in the `Instacart_eda.ipynb`).

 ### 3. Notebooks
 - `Instacart_prelim_eda.ipynb`: A notebook used during the initial phases of the project.